Tag management

 Use tags

-After you attach tags, you can use them in modules such as Data Asset Governance, Data Map, and Operation Center to quickly collect statistics on related business data, query data details, and perform data analysis.
+After you attach tags, you can use them in modules such as Data Asset Governance, Data Map, and Operation Center to gather business data statistics, query data details, and perform data analysis.

 Manage tags

-On the Tag Management page, you can filter tags by specified conditions.
-After you find the tags you want to view, you can see an overview of the tags that meet the filter conditions.
-You can also perform the following operations on the tags:
+On the Tag Management page, filter tags by conditions.
+After you find the target tags, you can view their overview information and perform the following operations:

-• Modify tag information: Move the mouse pointer over the name of the destination tag, click the image icon, and then edit the tag information as required.
+• Modify tag information: Hover over the target tag name and click the image button to edit the tag information as needed.

-• Delete a tag: To delete a tag, click the image icon.
-To delete multiple tags at once, select the desired tags and click Batch Delete.
+• Delete a tag: If a tag is no longer needed, click the image button to delete it.
+To delete multiple tags, select the corresponding tags and click Batch delete.

 Note